 For example, if you sell clothing in the United States, but your audience is based in Asia, your customers may find it difficult to order from you because their sizing chart is different from the United States.

-Taking the time to add this additional information or conversion chart can help ensure your ideal target audience purchases your product.
+Adding this additional information or conversion chart can help ensure your ideal target audience purchases your product.

 Consider Your Audience

-Once you’ve determined how your products can impact your audience, it’s essential to only spend money marketing your products in the markets that matter.
+Once you’ve determined how your products can impact your audience, it’s essential only to spend money marketing your products in the markets that matter.

 You don’t want to invest in marketing on an Amazon marketplace that contains audience members who won’t find a need for your products.